 We have historically funded our operations primarily through the sale of convertible preferred stock, the proceeds from the Merger and reverse recapitalization including the sale of common stock, and the sale of our products.
 Since inception we have focused on growth, which has required ongoing investment to support scaling of our business, research and development efforts, and day to day operations.
-We had cash and cash equivalents, and short term investments of \$151.4 million as of March 31, 2023.
-We incurred a net loss of \$19.0 million and net income of \$4.2 million for the three months ended March 31, 2023 and 2022, respectively.
+We had cash and cash equivalents of \$107.9 million as of March 31, 2024.
+We incurred net losses of \$35.9 million and \$19.0 million for the three months ended March 31, 2024 and 2023, respectively.

 Currently we generate negative operating cash flows as we pursue further business growth.
-We believe our cash and cash equivalents, and short term investments of \$151.4 million as of March 31, 2023 is more than sufficient to meet the working capital and capital expenditure needs for the next 12 months following the filing of this Quarterly Report on Form 10-Q. Our future capital requirements will depend on many factors, including our revenue growth rate, the timing and the amount of cash received from customers, the expansion of sales and marketing activities, the timing and extent of spending to support development efforts, expenses associated with our international expansion, the introduction of platform enhancements, and the continuing market adoption of The Digital Forge platform.
+We believe our cash and cash equivalents, and short term investments of \$107.9 million as of March 31, 2024 is more than sufficient to meet the working capital and capital expenditure needs for the next 12 months following the filing of this Quarterly Report on Form 10-Q. Our future capital requirements will depend on many factors, including our revenue growth rate, the timing and the amount of cash received from customers, the expansion of sales and marketing activities, the timing and extent of spending to support development efforts, expenses associated with our international expansion, the introduction of platform enhancements, the continuing market adoption of The Digital Forge platform, and the outcome of litigation.
 In the future, we may enter into arrangements to acquire or invest in complementary businesses, products, and technologies.
 We may be required to seek additional equity or debt financing.
 In the event that we require additional financing, we may not be able to raise such financing on terms acceptable to us or at all.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in continued innovation, we may not be able to compete successfully, which would harm our business, results of operations, and financial condition.